RusheelD/BubblGum/README.md

 }
 ```

-## Flavorless and nflv
+## Flavorless
 Bubblgum has no concept of null.
-If a reference should not be set yet, set it to flavorless or nflv.
+If a reference should not be set yet, set it to flavorless or nflv (short for no flavor).

 ``` python
 Cow c :: nflv